What Happens to Stock Options if I Leave the Company?

 Typically, employees don’t have the same 10 year window until expiration as listed on the grant.
 When leaving the company, you may only have a few months to exercise vested stock options before they expire.

 Either way, before exercising, make sure you know the company’s rules on repurchases and clawbacks.
-There’s no point in exercising if the company is just going to buy the shares back at the same price.
+There’s no point in exercising if the company is just going to buy the shares back at the same price (or less).

-Should you exercise?
+Should you exercise after leaving the company?
 How long do you have?

 Remember, even if you can exercise and keep your vested options, it doesn’t necessarily mean you should.
-Depending on your exercise price and the current value of the stock, your shares could be underwater.
-Assuming they aren’t, be sure to understand the tax consequences and tax treatment of stock options prior to purchasing the shares.
+Whether or not you should exercise vested shares will depend on many factors.
+At the top of the list will be the cash requirements and tax implications.

 Timing is crucial if you have vested stock options and are changing jobs.
-You may only have 1-3 months to exercise options before expiration.
+You can still exercise vested stock options after quitting, but you may only have one to three months.

 Especially for private companies, there may not be a market to sell your shares if you have liquidity needs later.
 If you’ll maintain the right to exercise for several more years even after leaving, that optionality has value.
 Consider speaking with your financial advisor to discuss your entire situation and financial goals before acting.